 - All citations must be correct and complete.

-- Complete all sections of the application, upload your essay and click submit.
+- Complete all sections of the application, upload your essay, which was written in the Fall 2021 semester and click submit

 The counterpart to the MCB Award, the Seamus Heaney Award recognizes the best student essays written for Honors sections of ACS.
 Irish poet Seamus Heaney, who won the Nobel Prize for Literature in 1995, is best known for his collection Death of a Naturalist and for his translation of Beowulf.
 Mr. Heaney was a great friend to Villanova's Irish Studies Program and was at one point a visiting scholar.